llorllale/llorllale.github.io/_posts/2022-05-22-kubernetes-in-action.md

 [^6]: _As a developer_ I am not including objects that I'm not likely to encounter in may day-to-day, such as [`TokenReview`](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/) or [`EndpointSlice`](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/).
 These will typically be objects configured by an administrator role, or perhaps are objects managed by the underlying K8S provider, such as GKE.
 [^7]: I've never used a _VPA_.
 That said, they might help size your nodes adequately, or have you consider making your pods more efficient.
 [^8]: For more advanced routing you should probably make use of a service mesh such as Istio (see [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/#VirtualService)), or you can explore the [Gateway API](https://gateway-api.sigs.k8s.io/) that recently [graduated to beta status](https://kubernetes.io/blog/2022/07/13/gateway-api-graduates-to-beta/)!

-The [Open Container Initiative](https://opencontainers.org/) standardizes the formats of container images and runtimes such that container images bundled by one vendor can be executed by the runtime of a different vendor.
-Kubernetes supports any container runtime that conforms to its [Container Runtime Interface](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md#specifications-design-documents-and-proposals).
-The Docker runtime was usually the one in use but as of v1.20 was [deprecated](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/), with removal finally occurring in v1.24.
-[You do not need to panic.
-It's not as dramatic as it sounds.](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/)

-Apparently, back then with generators, `kubectl run` would create a [`ReplicationController`](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) to manage the pod's instances.
-While not outright deprecated, _ReplicationController_ are no longer recommended - use [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) instead.